minetest/minetest/doc/android.md

 While you're playing the game normally (that is, no menu or inventory is shown), the following controls are available:
-* Look around: touch screen and slide finger
+* Look around: Touch screen and slide finger
 * Double tap: Place a node
 * Long tap: Dig node or use the holding item
 * Press back: Pause menu
 * Touch buttons: Press button
 * Buttons:

-1. Left upper corner: Chat
+  1. Upper left corner: Chat
-2. Right lower corner: Jump
+  2. Lower right corner: Jump/Crouch
-3. Right lower corner: Crouch
-4. Left lower corner (Joystick): Walk/step...
+  4. Lower left corner (Joystick): Walk/step/Display inventory
-5. Left lower corner: Display inventory

 When a menu or inventory is displayed:
-* Double tap outside menu area: Close menu
+* Double tap outside menu area/Press back: Close menu
-* Press back: Close menu
 * Tap on an item stack: Select that stack
-* Tap on an empty slot: If a stack are selected already, that stack is placed here
+* Tap on an empty slot: If a stack is selected already, that stack is placed here
 * Drag and drop: Touch stack and hold finger down, move the stack to another slot, tap another finger while keeping first finger on screen --> places a single item from dragged stack into current (first touched) slot.
 If a stack is selected, the stack will be split as half and one of the splitted stack will be selected

 ### Limitations
-* Android player have to double tap to place node, this can be annoying in some game/mod
+* Android players have to double tap to place node, this can be annoying in some games/mods
-* Some old Android device only support 2 touch at a time, some game/mod contain button combination that need 3 touch (example: jump + Aux1 + hold)
+* Some old Android devices only support 2 touches at a time, some games/mods contain button combinations that need 3 touches (example: jump + Aux1 + hold)
-* Complicated control like pick up an cart in MTG can be difficult or impossible on Android device
+* Complicated controls like picking up a cart in MTG can be difficult or impossible on Android device

 ## File Path
 There are some settings especially useful for Android users.
 The Minetest-wide